-The magnet grade or "N rating" refers to the Maximum Energy Product of the material that the magnet is made from; and it refers to the maximum strength that the material can be magnetized to permanently hold.
+The magnet grade, or N rating, refers to the Maximum Energy Product of the material from which the magnet is made; it refers to the maximum strength the material can be magnetized to hold permanently.

-A magnet of grade N42 has a Maximum Energy Product of Gauss 42 MGOe, while an N52, at 52 MGOe would be incrementally stronger.
+A magnet of grade N42 has a Maximum Energy Product of Gauss 42 MGOe, while an N52, at 52 MGOe, would be incrementally stronger.

 It is important to note that the N rating is a measure of the maximum energy product of the magnet, and it does not necessarily reflect the actual strength of the magnet in a particular application.
 The strength of a rare earth magnet will depend on a number of factors, including the size, shape, and grade.